-The Kanjera South lithic assemblage is distinguished from other Oldowan assemblages by the number of raw material represented, as well as the diversity of technological production strategies present within the assemblage.
-Unlike most other Oldowan sites from this timeframe(Gallotti, 2018), the flake production strategies range from simple unifacial techniques to bifacial and multifacial techniques.
+The Kanjera South lithic assemblage is distinguished from other Oldowan assemblages by the number of raw materials represented, as well as the diversity of technological production strategies present within the assemblage.
+Unlike most other Oldowan sites from this timeframe which have a predominate core reduction strategy present (see Gallotti, 2018), the flake production strategies at Kanjera South range from simple unifacial techniques to bifacial and multifacial techniques (Figure 2).
 Previous work has suggested that some of this diversity reflects the differences in the quality of available raw materials or the need to maximize the amount of flakes removed from high quality materials (Braun et al., 2009a).
 The wide range in diversity of materials from local and exotic sources, and technological reduction strategies, provide an opportunity to investigate the dynamics between hominin land-use patterns, stone tool production, and Oldowan assemblage variability.

 Insert Figure 3